vanadaloha/select-to-dial/README.md

 ===

 - Get a recent Java runtime.
 Note that older runtimes might have problems making a HTTPS connection.
-- Execute **java SelectToDial <URL> <APIKEY> [select]** in a directory where SelectToDial.class exists.
+- Execute **java SelectToDial &lt;URL&gt; &lt;APIKEY&gt; [select]** in a directory where SelectToDial.class exists.
 Obviously you would make a .BAT file or desktop shortcut for this.
 The URL must be something like **https://api.eu2.vanadcimplicity.net/v2/telephony/clicktodial/**.
 The APIKEY you obtain for your user from the Aloha administrator in the tab "API key".
-If you add the single word "select" as the third parameter, it if sufficient to only select a phone number.
+If you add the single word "select" as the third parameter, it is sufficient to only select a valid phone number to pop up the dial box.
 By default you need to copy the number to the clipboard.
 - You will get a "VD" (Vanad Dial) icon in the notification space.
 - Log in your agent and select or copy any Dutch phone number on your screen.
-You should get a message dialog asking if you want to dial the number.
+You should get a message dialog box asking if you want to dial the number, reformatted in international format.